devbisme/Coulda-Been-a-Tweet/README.md

 ------------------------------------------
 ### Feb 7, 2023
 + I finished ["How to Drive a Nuclear Reactor"](https://www.amazon.com/Drive-Nuclear-Reactor-Springer-Praxis/dp/3030338754).
 It describes the systems of a **P**ressurized **W**ater **R**eactor (the most common type) and how a control-room operator starts, manages, and stops it.
 It's a bit more technical than your standard popsci book, but not as challenging as a textbook.
 Worth a read if you're interested in nuclear power.
++ [Helion Energy](https://research.contrary.com/reports/helion-energy) is trying to build a 50MW fusion reactor that fits in a shipping container and costs $10M by 2030.
+Seems wildly optimistic but I look forward to being surprised.

 ------------------------------------------
 ### Feb 6, 2023